Nokuta/Nokuta/README.md

-- 👋 Hi, I’m @Nokuta
+- Hi, I’m @Nokuta
-- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning python, java, javascript, C#, and C++
+- I’m currently learning python, java, html, javascript, C, and C++
-- 💞️ I’m looking to develop a game
+- I’m looking to develop a game
-- 📫 How to reach me Twitter: @DaLordVon1
+- How to reach me on Twitter/X: @Thomasdeasisi

 <!---
 Nokuta/Nokuta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.